 Conditional Compilation in Autoconf and Automake

-While working on my audio based random password generator (you view the source in github), I wanted to do some conditional compilation: Compiling certain parts of the program only in case some option is passed to the configure script.
-As it usually happens with GNU’s autotools, it kind of hell to do it.
-Documentation is spread across dozens of sources, each provides only a specific part of what to do.
-I’m writing it here in the blog, in hope I’ll never have to search how to do so again.
+While working on my audio-based random password generator (you can view the source in GitHub), I wanted to do some conditional compilation: compiling certain parts of the program only if some option is passed to the configure script.
+As it usually happens with GNU’s autotools, it’s kind of hell to do it.
+Documentation is spread across dozens of sources, and each provides only a specific part of what to do.
+I’m writing it here on the blog, in the hope I’ll never have to search for how to do so again.

 The solution has to address the following things: